 Cervical cancer occurs in the cervix of a woman.
 This usually happens when abnormal cells grow unnaturally.
-If you are suffering from this disease, your doctor or gynaecologist specialist in Harley Street, London will perform a Pap test.
+If you are suffering from this disease, your best doctor specialised in gynaecology will perform a Pap test.
 Common symptoms include - unexpected vaginal bleeding that may take place in between your periods, after intercourse or menopause.
 However, the disease can be treated successfully if detected at an early stage.

 The cervix is a small organ located at the narrow and lower end of the uterus.
 It plays an important role during pregnancy and delivery of the baby.
 One out of 200 women in London and the rest of the world are likely to develop cervical cancer in their lifetime.